Justzhongjj/MDGS_SLAM/README.md

 ```

 If the code runs without any error and the trajetory is corret, you can move on to the next step.
+If you encounter any issues while installing the ORB-SLAM2 Python Binding, you can refer to [RTG-SLAM](https://github.com/MisEty/RTG-SLAM).

 ## 2. Dataset Preparation
 ### 2.1 Replica